seriohub/vui-docs/docs/getting-started/installation/helm.md

 Using one of these scenarios helps you start with the right structure and minimizes configuration errors.
 :::

-The official Helm chart is available [here](https://github.com/seriohub/velero-helm).

 :::important

-VUI consists of a UI that communicates directly with the API service.
+VUI uses a **client-server architecture**: the **UI** communicates directly with the **API service** via HTTP/HTTPS.
-Therefore, the API must be reachable from the client’s browser.
-The Helm chart supports both **Ingress** and **NodePort** exposure modes to make this possible.
+For this reason, both the UI and API must be **accessible from the user's browser**.

-> If neither is configured, the application will be unreachable.
+The Helm chart supports the following exposure modes:

+- **Ingress**
+- **NodePort**
+- **ClusterIP** (requires manual port-forwarding for local testing)

+> 🔓 Both the UI and API endpoints must be exposed — the UI depends on direct access to the API, and the API can also operate independently for automation, debugging, or integration.

 :::

 ## Installing VUI via Helm Repository